-Lastly, place the small bomber counter on the Strategic Movement Track in Zone 1 facing toward the Designated Target Zone number.
+Lastly, place the small bomber counter on the Strategic Movement Track inside the track square containing the 8th and 15th Air Force Patches facing toward the Designated Target Zone number.

 The mission is ready to begin.

 3.0 STARTING THE MISSION